Testing product states, quantum Merlin-Arthur games and tensor optimisation: Proof of correctness of the protocol to put QMA(k) in QMA(2)

-Next, we prove \lemref{qma-sep-ampl}. \begin{proof} In the original protocol, Arthur performs a measurement $M$ on $k$ states, each comprising $m$ qubits.
+\begin{proof} In the original protocol, Arthur performs a measurement $M$ on $k$ states, each comprising $m$ qubits.
 If the input is a YES instance, then there exists a product state on which $M$ has expectation value $\geq c$, whereas if the input is a NO instance, then for all product states, $M$ has expectation value $\leq s$.

 For the modified protocol, each of the $k$ provers submits $\ell m$ qubits, and Arthur's measurement is $M^{\ot \ell}$.
 If the input is a YES instance, then the provers can submit $\ell$ copies of the optimal input to the original protocol.
 This state is still product (across the $k$ provers) and has probability $\geq c^\ell$ of being accepted.